-Allan Gorman's artwork takes the viewer on a journey into the unusual shapes and tensions created by light and shadow on urban structures, machines, and objects.
+Allan Gorman's artwork takes the viewer on a journey into the unusual shapes and tensions created by light and shadow in spaces and on surfaces.
 With a meticulous attention to detail and a fine-tuned design sense, his intriguing compositions blur the lines between hyperrealism and abstraction.

 His work is part of the permanent collections of the Savoy Automobile Museum, Belskie Museum of Art, and the Copelouzos Family Art Museum in Athens, Greece.
 Gorman’s art can also be found in many corporate and private collections.

 E mail for pricing or other info... email@example.com